BlueBrain/sonata-extension/source/sonata_simulation.rst

    Property                       Type       Requirement  Description
    ============================== ========== ============ ==========================================
-   spike_file                     text       Mandatory    Indicates the location of the file with the spike info for injection.
+   spike_file                     text       Mandatory    Indicates the location of the file with the spike info for injection. source                         text       Optional     The node set to replay spikes from.
    ============================== ========== ============ ==========================================

 seclamp (voltage_clamp)